How to Get Into Loyola Medical School

 Create a Strong MCAT Study Schedule

 Loyola believes a strong foundation in science is essential to succeed in medical school.
-As such, they assess each applicant’s potential by paying close attention to their science prerequisites, academic achievements, and MCAT score.
+As such, they assess each applicant’s potential by paying close attention to their science prerequisites, academic achievements, and MCAT scores.

 To ensure you convince the judges that you have a strong foundation in science, you should create an effective study plan that you know you can commit to for several weeks or months.
 The recommended time to study for the MCAT is around three months.